Safe Schools 101

 Based on initial observations of area schools visited after the tornadoes as well as support from Governor Mary Fallin, the Oklahoma Department of Emergency Management (OEM) and Federal Emergency Management Agency (FEMA) created “Safe Schools 101,” an initiative that brings subject matter experts to provide training for volunteer architects, engineers, and state and local officials who will then perform assessments of individual school structures.

-Volunteers will use the assessment to produce a school-specific follow-up report that includes realistic options for hardening and/or installation of safe rooms in the structure as well as offering recommendations for safe refuge areas already existing in the school.
-The school district will have the opportunity to choose which actions if any it would like to take based on the results of the report.
+Volunteers will use the assessment to provide realistic options for hardening and/or installation of safe rooms in the structure as well as offering recommendations for safe refuge areas already existing in the school.
+The school district will have the opportunity to choose which actions if any it would like to take based on the results of the assessment.

 The overall goal of the program is to assess every school in the state.
 However, the program is, and will remain voluntary for both schools and participants in the training.

-Architects, engineers, emergency managers, first responders or others who would like to attend the Safe Schools 101 assessment and design course and participate in school assessments, please email Safe Schools 101 for more information.
+Architects, engineers, emergency managers, first responders or others who would like to attend the Safe Schools 101 assessment/design course and participate in school safety assessments, please email email@example.com for more information.
 Upcoming class dates will be listed here as they are scheduled.